1st Edition

 Biography

 Alex Symons is Associate Professor in Communication and Media Studies at LIM College in New York City, USA.
-He received his PhD from the University of Nottingham, and is the author of the monographs Women Comedians in the Digital Age (2023) and Mel Brooks in the Cultural Industries (2012), as well as numerous chapters in edited collections and articles in journals, including the Journal of Popular Culture, the Journal of Applied Journalism and Media Studies, and Celebrity Studies.
+He received his PhD from the University of Nottingham, and is the author of the monographs Women Comedians in the Digital Age (2023) and Mel Brooks in the Cultural Industries (2012), as well as numerous chapters in edited collections and articles in journals, including the Journal of Popular Film and Television, the Journal of Applied Journalism and Media Studies, and Celebrity Studies.
 He is also an editorial board member for the Journal of Popular Culture.